Preventing Catastrophic Injuries in Youth Sports

 We believe justice matters.

 If someone else’s negligence caused or contributed to the situation which injured your child or another young person you love, you should not be the one to bear the associated costs.
-Likewise, when you are considering hiring an Indiana personal injury lawyer, you should look for an attorney who will give you competent and compassionate representation with a “client first” approach.
+Likewise, when you are considering hiring a personal injury lawyer, you should look for an attorney who will give you competent and compassionate representation with a “client first” approach.
 That’s exactly what you’ll get with proven advocate attorneys Mike Stephenson and Brady Rife.
 Both are willing to go the distance on behalf of your family and your loved ones.
 At Stephenson Rife, we offer free consultations and would like to discuss how we can be of service to you.
 Call us today, or use our online contact form to help us help you.

 Attorney Mike Stephenson